pingcap/docs-cn/v3.0/how-to/migrate/from-aurora.md

     - db-name: "test_db"              # The database name of the table to be replicated
       tbl-name: "test_table"          # The name of the table to be replicated

-# mydumper global configuration.
+# Mydumper global configuration.
 Each instance can quote it by the configuration item name.
 mydumpers:
   global:
-    extra-args: "-B test_db -T test_table"  # Only outputs the `test_table` table of the `test_db` schema and can configure any parameter of mydumper.
+    extra-args: "-B test_db -T test_table"  # Only outputs the `test_table` table of the `test_db` schema and can configure any parameter of Mydumper.
 ```

 ## Step 5: Start the task